A career as a paralegal or legal assistant could be right for you, if you:

 The program prepares students with the skills and academic knowledge necessary for a career as a legal assistant/paralegal working under the supervision of a licensed attorney.
 The American Bar Association defines a paralegal as "a person qualified by education, training, or work experience who is employed or retained by a lawyer, law office, corporation, government agency, or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible."
 These career opportunities may be in small or large firms working as a legal assistant/paralegal.
 The duties of a legal assistant/paralegal include assisting the lawyer with research, brief preparation, and other legal office administration.
 Duties do not include practicing law, advising clients, or setting fees since paralegals may not provide legal services directly to the public, except as permitted by law.

 Accreditation & Disclosures

-1. Atlanta/New Orleans Only – Bachelor of Science in Legal Studies – A minimum of 27 semester credit hours in legal specialty credits (PL) must be taken in residence.
+1. Atlanta Only – Bachelor of Science in Legal Studies – A minimum of 27 semester credit hours in legal specialty credits (PL) must be taken in residence.

-2. The Associate of Science in Legal Assisting/Paralegal and the Bachelor of Science in Legal Studies programs at Herzing University - New Orleans and Herzing University - Atlanta are approved by the American Bar Association (ABA, 321 North Clark Street, Chicago, Illinois, 60654-7598, 800-285-2221, www.americanbar.org).
+2. The Associate of Science in Legal Assisting/Paralegal and the Bachelor of Science in Legal Studies programs at Herzing University - Atlanta are approved by the American Bar Association (ABA, 321 North Clark Street, Chicago, Illinois, 60654-7598, 800-285-2221, www.americanbar.org).

-Only the Herzing University legal studies programs at New Orleans and Atlanta are approved by the American Bar Association.
+Only the Herzing University legal studies program in Atlanta is approved by the American Bar Association.

-3. The Herzing University Legal Studies programs offered online are not approved by the ABA.
+3. The Herzing University Legal Studies programs offered Online is not approved by the ABA.